ronakupadhyaya/Horizons-week-03/day3/guestbook/README.md

 1. Post title
 1. Post body

-### Styling requirements
+### Style tasks

-Use bootstrap to create all the pages.
+Use [Bootstrap](http://getbootstrap.com/) to style your views (i.e. your pages).

-* Hint: Download the bootstrap library and add the js/css files to their respective folders inside the `public/` folder.
-This will make them accessible on the page.
+You can download Bootstrap into the `public/`.
+The contents of this folder are accessible inside pages.

 There are three views (i.e. pages) in this app: